EmilySummers/sei-group-project-3/README.md

 - This was my first time using git as a version-control system within a group and we encountered quite a few merge conflicts.
 We learnt that dealing with these issues could sometimes be time-consuming but could be avoided with proper communication within the group.

 - One future improvement would be to implement reviews & ratings on a user basis, as it is currently anonymous as well as allow users to edit and delete their reviews.
-We would also have liked to have each rating linked to it's corresponding review, which would involve merging the two schemas in the user model.
+We would also have liked to have each rating linked to its corresponding review, which would involve merging the two schemas in the user model.

 - Another element that would have been nice to add is a 'Recipes' feature.
-This would allow users to showcase their favourite recipes on their profile, as well as allow users to exchange recipes with eachother.
+This would allow users to showcase their favourite recipes on their profile, as well as allow users to exchange recipes with each other.